Katamaze/WHMCS-Action-Hook-Factory/README.md

 # Disclaimer: I'm Done with WHMCS

 This page has helped a lot of people over the course of years.
 All the free tips and scripts I provided here have been used many times by providers, other developers and even competitors.

 Helping others is rewarning and I would have continued without any issue but I'm done with WHMCS.
 I keep receiving emails, tickets, phone calls, DM on whmcs.community and messages on LinkedIn & Skype.
-I think is time to explain the reasons why I'm done with WHMCS and why I don't even read incoming messages.
+I think is time to explain the reasons why I'm done with this software and why I won't read any message.

 In the middle of the COVID-19 crisis, WHMCS increased prices up to 3154%.
 That's not a typo.
 I personally know companies that will start paying 15.599$ per year instead of 479$ while the vast majority will move from 479$ to 3599$.
 That's not a price increase to my mind but a disgusting move considering that WHMCS is getting worse and worse.